themikejr/technews.bible/content/issues/4-draft.md

 ---

-Thanks for reading! **TechNews.Bible** exists to curate and develop content for technologists and innovators in Bible Translation.
-The content of the newsletter is dependent on a vibrant community whose members share what they are doing and learning.
-Thank you for being a part of that community.
-If you have suggestions for content relevant to the newsletter, please [contact us](https://technews.bible/contact).
+Thanks for reading! **TechNews.Bible** is a community resource that depends on _you_ (the Bible Translation community) for content and knowledge sharing.
+If you are interested in sharing information about a project of yours or have content ideas **please [contact us](https://technews.bible/contact).**